Terms and conditions

 - The Supplier retains unrestricted property rights and copyrights to drawings and other documents; they must be not disclosed to third parties.

-- All information in the Supplier’s sales documents (in particular price lists, catalogues, brochures, technical documents and digital media) are provided to the best of the Supplier’s knowledge, however, they are subject to confirmation and are non-binding.
+- All information in the Supplier’s sales documents (in particular software and/or programs, price lists, catalogues, brochures, technical documents and digital media) are provided to the best of the Supplier’s knowledge, however, they are subject to confirmation and are non-binding.
 The Supplier reserves the right to make changes.

 III.
 Prices and Payment